-- Liquid chlorine disinfectants (sodium hypochlorite): Also known as chlorine bleach, it may be used in hot, warm or cold water temperatures on white fabrics only.
+- Liquid chlorine disinfectants (sodium hypochlorite): Also known as chlorine bleach, it may be used in hot, warm, or cold water temperatures on white fabrics only.
 To be effective, there must be a 5.25 percent to 6.15 percent concentration of sodium hypochlorite.
 Not all chlorine bleach formulas are that strong, so read the labels.
-Chlorine bleach should always be diluted with water before adding it to the washer, and should never be poured directly on clothing.
-It is not suitable for use on wool, silk, spandex, or certain dyed and finished fabrics and will cause permanent damage.
-Be sure to read the care labels on all items to be washed.
 Examples of liquid chlorine bleaches include Clorox and all supermarket house brands.

 - Quaternary disinfectants: These are extremely effective in all water temperatures but are less readily available than the other products.
 Lysol and Clorox offer quaternary formulas, as well as other brands.
 The Amway company manufactures Pursue, which is not recommended for laundry but can be added to the final rinse by following the dilution rate per gallon of water recommended on the label.
-Many household cleaners contain the effective disinfecting ingredients but are not recommended for laundry purposes because they can damage fabrics.
+Many household cleaners contain effective disinfecting ingredients but are not recommended for laundry purposes, because they can damage fabrics.

 Note: Oxygen-based bleaches (OxiClean, Clorox 2, OXOBrite are brand names) do not provide disinfectant qualities when used in home laundry processes.

 How to Use Laundry Disinfectants

-Transmission of most viruses and bacteria is from person to person or contact with body fluids and it is believed that transmission from inanimate objects, such as clothing, is extremely rare.
-Normal laundry procedures should be using hot water (100 degrees F. or above with 140 degrees F being optimal), a disinfectant product following product directions, and finally, a high heat machine drying cycle.
-These steps kill any virus in question, even the AIDS virus.
+It is believed that disease transmission from inanimate objects, such as clothing, is extremely rare.
+Normal laundry procedures should be using hot water (100 degrees Fahrenheit or above with 140 degrees Fahrenheit being optimal), a disinfectant product following product directions, and finally, a high heat machine drying cycle.
+These steps should kill any virus in question.

 - When someone is ill, opt for white 100 percent cotton sheets.
 Why?
 They may be boring but are easy to disinfect with hot water.
 Sheets that are bright colors and a synthetic blend cannot stand up to the rigors of disinfecting chemicals.